Felixstowe: Landmarks

 Landguard Fort is a scheduled ancient monument and visitor attraction with a nearby nature reserve.
 At the opposite end of the town is Felixstowe Ferry Golf Club, which is amongst the oldest in the UK, having been established in 1881.
 The Rt.
 Hon.
-Arthur Balfour, Captain of the Golf Club in 1889, became Captain of the R&A in 1894 and British Prime Minister from 1902 to 1905.
+Arthur Balfour, Captain of the Golf Club in 1889, became captain of the R&A in 1894 and British Prime Minister from 1902 to 1905.

 Felixstowe has a recently refurbished sandy beach south from the pier, and a stoney beach north of the pier.
 A Victorian promenade runs along part of the beach, from the nature reserve in the southwest to Cobbolds Point (Maybush Lane in east), with traditional beach huts along most of that length.
 An amusement arcade with snooker halls and food outlets occupies the southern end.
 The pier, incorporating a cafe and amusement arcade, stands before a leisure centre, with swimming pool, owned by the local council, now managed by a contractor.

 Cobbolds Point takes its name from Felix Cobbold, who built Felixstowe Lodge, now known as Cranmer House, and associated sea wall at the bottom of Maybush Lane in 1885.
 It is a Grade II-listed mock Elizabethan mansion by Thomas Cotman.
 Its listing describes it as "a fine house of the period reflecting the wealth of this important Suffolk family of brewers".
 However Felix was involved in the banking and insurance interests of the family rather than its brewing assets.

-Cotman, the architect, designed many of the most famous buildings in Felixstowe including the Railway Station, Harvest House (Felix Hotel), the Orwell and Bath Hotels, Barclays and Lloyds Banks plus many others.
+Cotman, the architect, designed a number of buildings in Felixstowe including the railway station, Harvest House (Felix Hotel), the Orwell and Bath Hotels, Barclays and Lloyds Banks plus many others.
 He also designed and lived in the original bungalow that forms the lower two floors of Cotman Lodge care home.
 He was the nephew of John Sell Cotman, the famous Norwich water-colour artist.

 The Art Deco style of architecture has been used for some buildings.
 The Cavendish Hotel in Sea Road, demolished in 1988, was in this style.
 There is another example in Undercliff Road West, which has been home to the Felixstowe Tourist Information Centre.

 From Brackenberry Fort to Felixstowe Ferry there is a walkway and is the start of the 50-mile Suffolk Coast Path.
 At low tide from Jacob's Ladder, it is possible to glimpse the seaweed-covered remains of a Roman fort, which could possibly be the place of Dommoc, in the water about 50 yards from the coast, where it suggested St Felix first landed in England.

-Perhaps the most striking building on the front is Harvest House.
-Originally built as the Felix Hotel, it then became Fisons' headquarters.
-It has now been converted to apartments for residents of retirement age, many with fabulous views over Felixstowe.